TNguy92/ProcessSimulator/README.md

-Name your jar file as "netid".jar, e.g., My jar file will be gliu5.jar Test out your runnable jar file bying using command `java -jar netid.jar` upload your jar file into your home folder and create a symboliclink link file named as "netid".jar as well under /home/gliu5/homework/hw2/
+Name your jar file as "netid".jar, e.g., My jar file will be gliu5.jar Test out your runnable jar file bying using command `java -jar netid.jar` The last line should contain your name. upload your jar file into your home folder and create a symboliclink link file named as "netid".jar as well under /home/gliu5/homework/hw2/jars